This post was last updated on Jan. 28, 2022.

-You’ve all heard the saying, “the riches are in the niches.”
-To differentiate themselves in today’s competitive environment, many real estate professionals are looking for that niche to help them stand out from the crowd.
-Given the large number of baby boomers heading into retirement — 28.6 million in Q3 2020 alone — more agents than ever are eyeing senior real estate as a rewarding sector, both financially and personally.
+Given the large number of baby boomers heading into retirement, including those driven toward early retirement during the COVID pandemic, more agents than ever are eyeing senior real estate as a rewarding sector, both financially and personally.

 According to Stacey Cohen, president and CEO of Co-Communications, effectively communicating your personal brand and answering the question, “Why choose me?” is of paramount importance in establishing your bona fides with the senior market.